MuhtasimTanmoy/notebook/Language/Rust/C++.md

 - An intrusive list is one where the pointer to the next list node is stored in the same structure as the node data.
 This is normally A Bad Thing, as it ties the data to the specific list implementation.
 Most class libraries (for example, the C++ Standard Library) use non-intrusive lists, where the data knows nothing about the list (or other container) implementation.

-- Vector push is defensive is case of move operation, using `no except` optimizes a lot.
-If not fallback to pre c++11 and use copy.

-- Perfect forwarding.
-- Reflection.
-- `free` call free the memory but not the pointer to that.
-So in production codebase `free Null` pattern arises.
-- Before, `move` semantics, `static_case<std::string&&>` would do the same.

 ## Snippet

 ```shell